Fees, Funding & Sessions

 Fees

 Fees are calculated at the end of each half term for the upcoming term, and full payment is required within two weeks of receiving the invoice via email.
-All payments can be viewed on School Money and there is an option for payments to be made in instalments.
+All payments can be viewed on Arbor and there is an option for payments to be made in instalments.
 The Full amount must be paid by the deadline on the invoice.
 Fees must still be paid if a child is absent for any reason, including illness or holidays taken during term time.

 Full-Time Places